LANSING, Mich. — The city of Lansing removed 6,042 street trees over the past decade and replanted just 3,335, a difference of about 2,700.

 He said the reason they haven't been replanted is financial.

 “It's a matter of resources that we have to be able to plant trees,” Kaschinske said.

-But trees can add a tremendous amount of value to a community, says Brian Cregg, a Michigan State University professor specializing in the physiology and management of trees in landscapes.
+But trees can add a tremendous amount of value to a community, says Bert Cregg, a Michigan State University professor specializing in the physiology and management of trees in landscapes.

 “A vast part of that value is the stormwater mitigation,” Cregg said.
 “Because that's all water that doesn't have to go through the treatment system, and all of that.
 Trees do a lot more for us, environmentally, also they remove pollutants, so they can actually trap particulate matter.”